Two minute review

 The new Google Pixel Buds are.
 Not only do they sync up to your Pixel phone the second you open the case near them the same way AirPods sync up to iOS devices, but if you enable Google Assistant, you'll be able to talk to it at any point by saying the wake words – again, just like AirPods.

-But unlike their Cupertino-contrived competition, but Google’s Buds offer a live language translation as long as you have connection to the Internet, which is a game-changer for all of us monolinguists out there.
+But unlike their Cupertino-contrived competition, Google's Buds offer live language translation as long as you have connection to the Internet, which is a game-changer for all the mono-linguists out there.

 That said, while the Google Pixel Buds seem to offer the best compatibility with Android devices, they don't offer any form of active noise cancellation, middling on-board battery life of about three hours and cost more than other comparable earbuds from Sony and Samsung.

-All and all, the new Google Pixel Buds are a bit of a mixed bag – but hey, they're a huge upgrade compared to the 2017 Google Pixel Buds and a fine companion for your Google Pixel 3, Pixel 3a or Google Pixel 4 smartphone.
+There's no debating that these are a huge improvement on the original Pixel Buds and a fine companion for your Google Pixel 3, Pixel 3a or Google Pixel 4 smartphone.

-For $50 less you can get either the Samsung Galaxy Buds Plus that have a 12-hour on-board battery and 12-hour charging case or the Sony WF-XB700 that have a huge, beefy bass response.
-If you’re willing to spend $50 more, you can pick up the Sony WF-1000XM3 that has active noise cancellation – a supremely helpful feature for commuters and frequent travelers that you won’t find on the Pixel Buds.
+For around $50 / £50 less you can get the Samsung Galaxy Buds Plus that have a 12-hour on-board battery and 12-hour charging case, and for $10 / £10 less you can pick up the Sony WF-1000XM3 that have active noise cancellation – a supremely helpful feature for commuters and frequent travelers that you won't find on the Pixel Buds.

 The most prominent feature of the Google Pixel Buds – and the thing that separates them from the original Pixel Buds that it will likely replace in the future – is that they're completely wireless.
 There's no cord running in between the buds this time, and that's truly liberating.

-Because of that, the case has also been fully redesigned, too, and now fits better in both your hand and your pocket.
-The lid's new egg-shaped case can be flicked up and down with a satisfying click and the entire case only sports a single USB Type-C port for charging.
+The case has also been fully redesigned and fits better in both your hand and your pocket.
+The egg-shaped case's lid can be flicked up and down with a satisfying click and the entire case only sports a single USB Type-C port for charging.
 Even better, the case itself supports wireless charging and a bright LED on the case lets you know that it's being charged.

 Inside the box Google includes multiple sets of eartips and a decently long charging cord – both of which are appreciated.
-In fact, you'll very likely need the extra eartips as the mediums that come on the buds can actually run a bit large and push the earbuds out of your ear.
+You may need the extra eartips as the mediums that come on the buds can actually run a bit large and push the earbuds out of your ear.

 The only outright missing feature in terms of design is active noise cancellation.
-A number of other headphones around the $200 mark have it and it’s sorely missing from the Google Pixel Buds.
-In fact, due to their design, there’s not even a lot of passive noise reduction here, either.
+A number of other headphones around the $200 mark have it and it's something that is missing from the Google Pixel Buds.
+In fact, due to their design, there's not even a lot of passive noise reduction here, either.